Who is this article for?

-The following describes a recommended process using Code42 software only; you might also use other security and forensic tools to assist in the recovery.
+The following describes a recommended process using Code42 for Enterprise or CrashPlan for Small Business; you might also use other security and forensic tools to assist in the recovery.

-Work with your designated security team to quarantine the infected device and recover files.
-While this article provides best practices for using Code42 software to recover from ransomware, it does not account for your organization's defined recovery process.
+Work with your designated security team or follow your security processes to quarantine the infected device and recover files.
+While this article provides instructions for using Code42 for Enterprise or CrashPlan for Small Business to recover from ransomware, it does not account for your organization's defined recovery process.

 Step 1: Determine the time of the infection

 To recover from ransomware, you must restore files from a date before infection.
-Work with your security team to determine the time of the infection.
+Work with your security team or follow your security processes to determine the time of the infection.
 Record when it occurred and what happened when the attack unfolded.
 This information can tell you at what time you can find the most recent uninfected files and what kind of ransomware attack you have experienced.

 Step 2: Exclude known ransomware file types (optional)

 As a precaution before restoring files, remove from existing archives the file that was the source of the infection as well as files with known ransomware file extensions.
 Removing these files helps ensure that you are not re-introducing infected files when you restore.